dmawer13/p5.js-Moire-Project/README.md

 This repository contains resources to get started with this activity.
 Generally, we will refer to this repository to download and install necessary software, access multimedia content related to our project, and store our project files.

-## Stage 1: Introduction, Software Installation, and Code Commenting Activity
+## Meeting 1: Introduction, Software Setup, and Code Commenting Activity
-### Meeting 1

 ### Introduction